master’s degree in a relevant field; OR

 Application Procedures and Timelines

 Most students will enroll on a full-time basis starting in September.
-In exceptional circumstances, students may enroll on a part-time basis and/or start in January or May.
+In exceptional circumstances (i.e. with rationale coming from the prospective supervisor, and with approval from the program committee), students may enroll on a part-time basis and/or start in January or May.

 The application deadline for a typical September start is February 15 of the same year.

 Interested students should contact a potential supervisor prior to finalizing their applications.
 Because the program is transdisciplinary and involves a wide variety of disciplines and faculty, the supervisor’s role is absolutely essential in helping to establish a student’s project, program of study, and committee.
 As well, the supervisor typically must provide a certain level of top-up funding, and applicants should be aware of whether or not their proposed supervisor can do so before proceeding with a full application (see more information at the bottom of the Program Description page).
 The potential supervisor should be clearly identified in the answer to Question 1 of the “Statement of Interest” on the application form.
 No applicant can be given a formal offer of admission until a faculty supervisor has been confirmed.

 Once a prospective supervisor has agreed to supervise an applicant if they are admitted to the program, the applicant should request that the supervisor send a "letter of support" to the Graduate Officer directly (currently firstname.lastname@example.org), by the application deadline.
 The letter should specify how much top-up funding the supervisor will offer to support the student each year.
 Normally, the supervisor is expected to provide at least $7,250 per year over four years.
 See the "Financial Support" section on the "Program Description" page for more information.

 Tips for the Application Process